-Hong Kong’s statutory paternity leave is 3 days (although it may be increased to 5 in 2018).
+Hong Kong's statutory paternity leave is 5 days (it increased from 3 days in January 2019).
 While this is the legal minimum, some employers may offer more: 14 days is among the most generous paternity leaves seen in Hong Kong.

 To be eligible for paternity leave pay, you have to fulfill the following requirements: